Loving For The Sake Of Allah - MuslimMatters.org

 “A servant hasn’t been given anything better, other than the blessing of Islam, than a righteous brother.
 And so, when one of you finds that he has affection for his brother, then let him hold onto that.”1Qut al-qulub fi mu’amalat al-mahbub wa wasf tariq al-murid ila maqam al-tawhid Ch.
 44 / p.360

-Malik Ibn Dinar said “It’s better to move rocks with good people than to eat dessert with wicked people.”2Siyar A’lam an-Nubala’ vol. 5 / p.
+Malik Ibn Dinar [rahimahullah] said “It’s better to move rocks with good people than to eat dessert with wicked people.”2Siyar A’lam an-Nubala’ vol. 5 / p.
 364

 Allah commands the believers to be surrounded by other righteous believers.
 He tells us in Surah at-Tawbah: